sawickiap/WinFontRender/README.md

 Fonts use **antialiasing**, which means edges are smoothed with many shaders of gray, not just 0 or 1.
 Sub-pixels antialiasing (on the level of separate RGB monitor subpixels) is not supported.

-**Performance** of vertex generation is expected to be quite good, suitable for calling every frame. `FLAG_WRAP_SINGLE_LINE` is the fastest mode. `FLAG_VMIDDLE` and `FLAG_VBOTTOM` are slow.
+**Performance** of vertex generation should be quite good, suitable for calling every frame. `FLAG_WRAP_SINGLE_LINE` is the fastest mode. `FLAG_VMIDDLE` and `FLAG_VBOTTOM` are slow.

 **Underlines** can be added using `CFont::FLAG_*` flags in many flavors - as `UNDERLINE`, `OVERLINE`, `STRIKEOUT`, and even `DOUBLE_UNDERLINE`:

 ![Double underline](README_files/DoubleUnderline.png "Double underline")

 Not all 65536 **Unicode characters** are rendered to texture.
 By default these are only characters in range 32..127.
+It means traditional ANSI - it covers Latin letters and the symbols that are on your keyboard.
 You can choose which ones are rendered to support diacritic letters of your language or some other symbols that you need.
-To do it, you need to specify custom character ranges when initializing a font:
+To do it, you need to specify custom character ranges (pairs of characters) when initializing a font:

 ```cpp
 const wchar_t charRanges[] = {